boystrange/ProgramVerification/src/Demo.lagda.md

 By checking that these functions adhere to the types we've given them, Agda certifies that `fibo` and `fast-fibo` are equivalent.
-So, from now on we can safely use whichever function is more convenient depending on the context, preferring `fibo` or `fast-fibo` depending on whether readability or performance is more important.
+So, from now on we can safely use whichever function is more convenient, preferring `fibo` or `fast-fibo` depending on whether readability or performance is more important.

 ## Homework